GFF logo

 Henning's Snot

 This fly was originally developed by Henning Eskol, a member of the Bananaflies - my fly tying guild.
 Henning's first flies used hare's ear dubbing and rubber legs, but at one of our meetings this winter he started puttin in some SLF to add a bit of shine to the fly.
 Since then he tied a lot of these flies, and it developed far.
-He wound up tying with SLF only, and after having tried the fly in water he announced: "It looks vary good in the water - exactly like a piece of snot".
+He wound up tying with SLF only, and after having tried the fly in water he announced: "It looks very good in the water - exactly like a gob of snot".
 He did say 'snotklat' which is actually a gob in Danish.

 This is Henning's original 'Snotklat'